Fluxx: Game description and play

 The first edition deck consists of 84 cards with four types of cards: Keepers, Goals, Actions, and New Rules.
 While the game begins by requiring players to simply draw and play a specific number of cards, the mechanic mutates when a New Rule card is played.
 The card may change the number of cards drawn or played per turn, the number of cards held per hand, or the Keepers played.
 The Goal cards change the Keepers needed to win the game.
 Games last from 5 to 30 minutes.

 Later sets sometimes included new card subtypes, depending on the theme of the set.
-These include included Creeper cards that block or make goals more difficult to obtain; Ungoal cards, which have conditions where the game ends with no winner; and Surprise cards, a 2011 addition, which allow players to negate other types of cards which could prevent a victory and can be played at any time, though they have other effects when played on one's own turn.
+These included Creeper cards that block or make goals more difficult to obtain; Ungoal cards, which have conditions where the game ends with no winner; and Surprise cards, a 2011 addition, which allow players to negate other types of cards which could prevent a victory and can be played at any time, though they have other effects when played on one's own turn.